 If you have made an application for a European trade mark (EUTM) at the European Intellectual Property Office (EUIPO), or have a registered EUTM, you can use that as the basis for an international trade mark, however, you must then make the application for that mark through EUIPO.

-Note that from 1 January 2021, UK-based representatives lost their capacity to act before the EUIPO, with the exception of those acting in ongoing procedures (ie trade mark proceedings that are pending before the EUIPO at the end of the Brexit transition period).
+Since 1 January 2021, UK-based representatives no longer have capacity to act before the EUIPO, with the exception of those acting in ongoing procedures (ie trade mark proceedings that were pending before the EUIPO at the end of the Brexit transition period).

 You can use your UK trade mark application to claim priority when applying for an international trade mark provided this is within 6 months.
 This means that your later application will be treated as if you applied on the same date as in the UK.

 How much does it cost?